schulzch/edit-distance-js/README.md

 [1] Levenshtein, Vladimir I. "Binary codes capable of correcting deletions, insertions and reversals."
 Soviet physics doklady.
 Vol. 10.
 1966.

+[2] Wagner, Robert A., and Michael J. Fischer.
+"The string-to-string correction problem."
+Journal of the ACM (JACM) 21.1 (1974): 168-173.

-[2] Zhang, Kaizhong, and Dennis Shasha.
+[3] Zhang, Kaizhong, and Dennis Shasha.
 "Simple fast algorithms for the editing distance between trees and related problems."
 SIAM journal on computing 18.6 (1989): 1245-1262.

 ## License